 Using the power of the internet to harness collective intelligence via wiki’s and open source can dramatically reduce the individual effort to design what we need.

-SHAC is investigating these and other strategies in our desire to search for solutions for a more sustainable human habitat.
+SHAC network members are investigating these and other strategies in our desire to search for solutions for a more sustainable human habitat.

 At university I admired lecturers who used their understanding of science, technology, and the human condition to solve real world problems.
 The successful ones knew how to navigate the university bureaucracy to implement their ideas.
 My first job as a graduate engineer was at a electric car company in California.
 There I experienced a exciting mix of people working to get their first electric vehicles finished and out of the factory doors.
 There were so many practical issues that had to be solved to make the cars run in all conditions, from crash-worthiness certification to ensuring the batteries stayed warm enough in cold climates.
 The company needed to sell the cars we were making at the right price, but the company didn’t and the startup failed.